|

 Entry level positions in the field typically require a four year

-bachelor-of-science degree in computer science, information science, or
+bachelor's degree in computer science, information science, or

 computer engineering.
 State-of-the-art high technology research and